CodingItWrong/user-modifiable-software/hypercard/properties.md

 >
 > If and when you decide to go beyond the typing level- …I think there are a lot of people who will be using HyperCard as an access tool to get at stacks that other people have made, and there's a gentle gradual path to allow those people to become authors of information as opposed to just users, but it's okay to stay a user of information.
 Think how many Walkmen Sony sells, and they don't record.
 HyperCard is both a playback tool and an authoring tool.

 The levels are made to build on one another.
-For example, at the authoring level, you can already work with interactive functionality by moving around buttons with the scripts that come with them:
+For example, at the Authoring level, before you reach Scripting, you can already work with interactive functionality by moving around buttons with the scripts that come with them:

 > Now, the beauty of this is that when I pasted that button, I didn't get just a picture of a button: I got its intellienge to come with it.
 That's half of the beauty of the erector set approach, is that you're actually moving around capability…So this is sort of how the software erector set approach works at making interactive information.
 You copy and paste or modify and paint yourself images until it looks the way you want it.
 And you copy and paste buttons until it acts the way you want it.

 (BAPH 31:45)

-And when basic interactive content is created with a GUI in authoring, it's implemented as a script, so you can see the script that was generated, learn, and modify it:
+At the Authoring level you can hook up basic interactivity like setting a button to navigate to a certain card.
+When you do this, that functionality is implemented as an automatically-generated script.
+As a result, when you move to the Scripting level, you can see the script that was generated, learn, and modify it:

 > If we look at the button that was made when we said 'Link To', we can open up that.
 Now, we just chose "Link To' from the dialog, but it wrote a little script for us that said 'on mouseup go to card such-and-so', go to a particular card.
 We could modify this script…